rgpegasus/better-ani-scraped/README.md

 ## License
 This package is under the [MIT license](LICENSE).

-## Usage Warning
+## Legal Disclaimer
+This package is intended for **educational purposes only**.
+Scraping content from websites such as Animesama and Animepahe may be a violation of their terms of service, intellectual property rights, or other applicable laws.
+By using this package, you acknowledge that you are solely responsible for ensuring that your use complies with all relevant laws and regulations, including but not limited to:
+- The Terms of Service of the websites being scraped
+- Copyright laws regarding the content on the websites
+- Any other applicable laws or regulations in your country or jurisdiction

-By using this package, you acknowledge and agree that the author does not take responsibility for any legal or ethical consequences arising from the use of this package.
-It is your responsibility to ensure compliance with all applicable laws and terms of service.
+The author of this package assumes **no responsibility for any legal issues**, damages, or consequences arising from the use of this package.

+Please make sure you review the websites' terms of service and obtain permission from the website owners if necessary before using this package.
+If in doubt, consult with a legal professional regarding the legality of web scraping in your jurisdiction.

 ## TODO
 - Implement more animepahe methods